-The Spanish Steps and the Piazza di Spagna are one of the must-see’s for Tourists in Rome.
+The Spanish Steps and the Piazza di Spagna are one of the must-sees for Tourists in Rome.
 During the day both the Piazza and the Steps are flooded with people and even during the evening there are still many around.
-Currently during spring/early summer the flowers are blooming and create, in combination with a cloudless sky, an even more picturesque atmosphere of Rome.
+Currently, during spring/early summer the flowers are blooming and create, in combination with a cloudless sky, an even more picturesque atmosphere of Rome.

 The Spanish Steps of Rome

 The Spanish Steps of Rome are probably one of the most famous staircases in the world.
-They were built just within 2 years, between 1723 and 1725.
+They were built in just 2 years, between 1723 and 1725.
 The Piazza below already existed a hundred years earlier, with the construction of the fountain by the father of Gian Lorenzo Bernini, Pietro Bernini.
 Before the steps were constructed, the area was just some wildly overgrown hillside and was not considered respectable enough for the rest of the city.
 Very famous is nowadays also the Babington’s tea room on the left side of the steps.
 It’s a traditional English tea shop that already exists since 1893 and it was a hotspot for the cultural and creative movement in the past two hundred years.

 Spanish Steps during the Day – Afternoon